-When a student accumulates five (5) absences of any type in a class, a letter of notification will be sent to, or an administrator will contact the parent/guardian regarding the absences; the student's counselor will review the attendance policy with the student and parent.
+When a student accumulates five (5) absences of any type in a class, a letter of notification will be sent to, or an administrator will contact the parent/guardian regarding the absences; the student's Dean will review the attendance policy with the student and parent.
 This communication will be by phone call or letter.
 In the event of additional absences, the school may initiate an attendance contract and/or a Hendricks County Court Project Attend referral (See: Hendricks County Project Attend).
 If your child has a chronic illness, we encourage you to contact the student's counselor.

 - Students may not miss more than nine (9) school days in one semester.
-These days may be a combination of excused and unexcused absences. - Students may be removed from individual courses and lose credit in the course for that semester if the student misses seven (7) class sessions whether they are excused or unexcused absences. - Students may be referred to Hendricks County Project Attend (see Hendricks County Project Attend in the handbook) as an intermediate step to avoid continued unexcused absenteeism. - A student may be placed on an Attendance, Discipline, and Performance contract by the administration.
+These days may be a combination of excused and unexcused absences. - Students may be removed from individual courses and lose credit in the course for that semester if due to excessive sessions absences. - Students may be referred to Hendricks County Project Attend (see Hendricks County Project Attend in the handbook) as an intermediate step to avoid continued unexcused absenteeism. - A student may be placed on an Attendance, Discipline, and Performance contract by the administration.
 This contract will be a binding agreement between the student, the parent and the school.
 A contract is established to help the student be successful at Avon High School.
 It may include, but is not limited to, standards for attendance, discipline, classroom performance, and drug testing.